 Explore new marketing channels

-This method of boosting revenue is a little more conventional, but I had to mention it because it can often be overlooked, whereas sometimes it’s all it takes to give your income that much-needed shot in the arm.
+This method of boosting revenue is a little more conventional, but I had to mention it because it can often be overlooked, whereas sometimes it’s all that takes to give your income that much-needed shot in the arm.
+With the modern advertising landscape, you can get accurate customer behavior insights to create marketing campaigns accordingly.
+For instance, the connected TV advertisement solution (learn more here) made available by companies like Samba TV can be utilized for better targeting customer base.
+Of course, you can also try non-digital methods to attract customers.

 Go an exhibit at a trade show, for instance, setting up a stall with your branding and stationing a consultant who can perhaps sign off on special promotional deals, or you can simply explore marketing channels such as running competitions and giveaways.
 Also, getting specialized marketing experts to assist your business, for example, if the business was financial advising then you would need to get in touch with financial advisor marketing services, and this would get the most boost for your business.